boomluo02/EEMFlow/README.md

 ```

 ### HREM
-This work proposed a Multi Density Rendered (HREM) event optical flow dataset, you can download it from https://pan.baidu.com/s/1iSgGCjDask-M_QqPRtaLhA?pwd=z52j .
-We also provide code for batch organizing HREM datasets.
+This work proposed  a large-scale High-Resolution Event Meshflow (HREM) dataset (HREM), you can download it from https://pan.baidu.com/s/1iSgGCjDask-M_QqPRtaLhA?pwd=z52j .

 ## Evaluate
 ### Pretrained Weights